-The network of Luna Composition Lab Alumni includes young female-identifying, non-binary, and gender nonconforming composers from all across the United States.
+The network of Luna Composition Lab Alumni includes young female, non-binary, and gender nonconforming composers from all across the United States.
 Alumni have attended prestigious institutions such as The Curtis Institute of Music, The Jacobs School of Music at Indiana University, Rice University, Mannes School of Music, and The University of Southern California.
 Alumni have received commissions from The St. Paul Chamber Orchestra, the Louisville Orchestra, loadbang, Opera Omaha, the Cabrillo Festival Orchestra, Special Music School Chorus, the American Composers Orchestra, and violinist Johnny Gandelsman.
 Additionally, alumni have been invited to collaborations with the Nashville Symphony and the Britt Festival.

 VIOLET BARNUM (2016-17)

 Violet Barnum (age 19) is a composer, pianist, and songwriter from New York City.
 She took music lessons at the Third Street Music School until graduating high school in 2021.
 After her participation in Luna Lab’s inaugural year, she continued to study with her mentor Reena Esmail for the next four years.
 In 2018, Violet had a piece commissioned by the New York-based contemporary music ensemble Contemporaneous which premiered in March 2019.
 Violet is an alumna of the Young Artist Summer Program at the Curtis Institute of music and also of the Summer Songwriters Workshop at NYU.
 In her senior year of high school, Violet pursued an individual study in which she looked at the intersection of music and math and composed an orchestra piece.
 Violet is an incoming freshman at Yale University and plans to major in music.
 Her other musical interests include making a cappella arrangements and playing the guitar.

 SOFIA BELIMOVA (2016-17)